snowplow-archive/snowplow.github.com/_posts/2015-06-02-schema-guru-0.1.0-released-for-deriving-json-schemas-from-jsons.md

 * Warnings about suspiciously-similar keys
 * Auto-submitting generated schemas to your [Iglu] [repository]
 * Outputting [self-descring JSON Schemas] [self-describing-jsons]
-* Running Schema Guru as a Spark job on JSON collections in Amazon S3 (thanks to semigroups)
+* Running Schema Guru as a Spark job on JSON collections stored in Amazon S3 (thanks to semigroups)
 * ...and much more, ideas are coming up every day!

 [json-schema]: http://json-schema.org/